Code-Institute-Submissions/stroemlind-esart_JulyResub/README.md

   * Set the key to `DATABASE_URL`, value to `Provided-postgres-link`, and click add.
   * Set the key to `SECRET_KEY`, value to `Your-SECRET_KEY`, and click add.
   * Set the key to `DEBUG`, value to `True`, and click add.
   * Set the key to `DISABLE_COLLECTSTATIC`, value to `1`, and click add.
+  * Set the key to `STRIPE_PUBLIC_KEY`, value to `Your-STRIPE_PUBLIC_KEY_API`, and click add.
+  * Set the key to `CLIENT_SECRET`, value to `Your-STRIPE_SECRET_KEY_API`, and click add.

 Note: Remove DEBUG and DISABLE_COLLECTSTATIC before the final deployment.
 Also remember to have the env.py file in the **.gitignore** file before the first deployment.
-So no value information will be visible after deplyment.
+So no value information will be visible after deployment.

-* To obtain a Stripe key,
+* To obtain a Stripe key (For this project Stripe is set in Test mode)
+  * Go to the [Stripe](https://www.stripe.com/home) site, [sign up](https://dashboard.stripe.com/register) for free if you do not already have an account.
+    * If creating an account, fill in the signup form with email, name, country and password.
+  * On the dashboard page, navigate to the Developer button and click.
+Make sure that the test-mode is on.
+  * On the Developer menu, navigate to the API-Keys button and click.
+  * Retrive the Publishable key api code.
+  * Retrive the Secret Key API by clicking on the reveal Test Key.
+    * Make sure that the API keys begins with 'pk_test_...' and 'sk_test_...'.

+Note: Remember to have the env.py file and have it in the **.gitignore** file before the first deployment.
+So no value information will be visible after deployment.
+Add the Stripes API Keys to the env.py file and set the variables from the env.py file in the settings.py file.

 * To obtain a PostgreSQL DATABASE_URL
   * Install the supporting libraries by typing in the command 'pip3 install dj_database_url pyscopg2'